Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Introduction

-With the goal of eventually detecting atmospheric biomarkers on habitable zone worlds, we designed a project to determine the capabilities and limitations of current instrumentation to detect and characterize the atmosphere LHS 1140b \citep{Dittmann2017a}, to date the only known habitable zone terrestrial exoplanet orbiting a star bright enough for us to employ the technique of transmission spectroscopy.
-Since the planet's discovery, Data Release 2 of the Gaia mission \citep{GaiaMission2016,GaiaDR22018} moved LHS 1140 farther away, to $14.993 \pm 0.015$ pc.
+With the goal of eventually detecting atmospheric biomarkers on habitable-zone worlds, we designed a project to characterize the atmosphere of LHS 1140b \citep{Dittmann2017a}, a habitable-zone terrestrial exoplanet orbiting a nearby mid-M dwarf.
+Since the planet's discovery, and our subsequent observing program, Data Release 2 of the Gaia mission \citep{GaiaMission2016,GaiaDR22018} moved LHS 1140 farther away than was initially thought, to its current distance of $14.993 \pm 0.015$ pc.
 This means that the stellar radius of LHS 1140 is larger than initially thought, which in turn increases the derived planet radius.
 With this new information, we find that LHS 1140b has a radius of $1.727 \pm 0.032\ R_{\oplus}$ and a mass of $6.98 \pm 0.89\ M_{\oplus}$, making its density of $7.5 \pm 1.0$ g/cm$^3$ consistent with a terrestrial composition \citep{Ment2019}.
-The planet's surface gravity is $23.7 \pm 2.7$ m/s$^2$ with an estimated effective temperature ($T_{eff} = 235 \pm 5$ K), assuming an albedo of zero.
-The atmospheric scale height of a planet is directly proportional to the planet's temperature, and inversely proportional to its surface gravity.
-In the case of LHS 1140b, its atmospheric scale height, and therefore the amplitudes of its atmospheric features, are below what it detectable from our observations.
+The planet's surface gravity is $23.7 \pm 2.7$ m/s$^2$ with an estimated effective temperature $T_{\mathrm{eff}} = 235 \pm 5$ K, assuming an albedo of zero.
+The atmospheric scale height of a planet is directly proportional to the planet's temperature and inversely proportional to its surface gravity.
+In the case of LHS 1140b, its atmospheric scale height and therefore the amplitudes of its atmospheric features are below what is detectable with our observations.